Last Updated on 10/01/2026

 Benefits of Link Building

-Link-building is a search engine optimization (SEO) process where a website owner creates links from other websites to their site.
+Link building is a search engine optimization (SEO) process in which a website owner creates links from other websites to their site.
 The main benefits of link-building are:

 a.
 Improved search engine rankings